-- 2. Liabilities that meet one of the following criteria are classified as current liabilities; otherwise they are classified as non-current liabilities: - (1) Liabilities that are expected to be paid off within the normal operating cycle; - (2) Liabilities arising mainly from trading activities; - (3) Liabilities that are to be paid off within twelve months from the balance sheet date; - (4) Liabilities for which the repayment date cannot be extended unconditionally to more than twelve months after the balance sheet date.
+- 2. Liabilities that meet one of the following criteria are classified as current liabilities: - (1) Liabilities that are expected to be paid off within the normal operating cycle; - (2) Liabilities arising mainly from trading activities; - (3) Liabilities that are to be paid off within twelve months from the balance sheet date; or - (4) Liabilities for which the repayment date cannot be extended unconditionally to more than twelve months after the balance sheet date.
 Terms of a liability that could, at the option of the counterparty, result in its settlement by the issue of equity instruments do not affect its classification.